Please scroll down for all course descriptions

 Please get in touch with us via email if you are planning to register for a class!

-1. Classic Bentwood Firewood Carrier & Holdall; fundamentals of hand-tool use and green woodworking
+2. Classic Bentwood Firewood Carrier & Holdall; fundamental hand-tool skills, green woodworking, steam bending

 materials fee - $ 25.00